Imagekind: Website

 The website encourages social interaction through its associated blog.
 Aside from member art, the website also offers a large selection of posters and prints with licensed images by artists ranging from Michelangelo to Dalí to Mapplethorpe.

 Imagekind formed a partnership with EBSQ, an online art association of self-representing artists in October 2008, and were acquired by CafePress in July 2008.

+As of 2025, the imagekind website is non-functional.